Société de Commentry, Fourchambault et Decazeville: Background

 Almost 3,000 workers from the surrounding countryside were employed in the cast iron foundry.

-In the crisis year of 1848 Charles de Wendel and Eugène Schneider saved the foundry at Fourchambault from bankruptcy by co-signing a huge bank loan.
+In the crisis year of 1848, Charles de Wendel and Eugène Schneider saved the foundry at Fourchambault from bankruptcy by co-signing a huge bank loan.

+History

 19th Century

 The Société de Commentry, Fourchambault et Decazeville was formed in 1853 through a merger of the Fourchambault foundry, Imphy (Nièvre) steelworks, Montluçon (Allier) foundry and Commentry (Allier) colliery.

 The Imphy steelworks was detached from the company and combined with the Saint-Seurin steelworks.

 They were adapted to use the Bessemer process.

 In 1869 the two steelworks were reunited with the company.

 Henri Fayol (1841–1925) was a mining engineer who graduated in 1860.

 Henri Fayol was engineer at the Commentry coal mines from 1860 to 1866 and director of these mines from 1866 to 1872.

 He was director of the Commentry, Montvicq and Berry mines from 1872 to 1888.

-In the Commentry municipal elections of 21 January 1881 Christophe Thivrier was elected to the council with the entire list of workers and socialists.
+In the Commentry municipal elections of 21 January 1881, Christophe Thivrier was elected to the council with the entire list of workers and socialists.

 It was the first town hall in France to be captured by the workers party and the socialists.

 Thivrier defeated Stéphane Mony, the director of the Commentry, Fourchambault, and a former mayor and deputy.

 A list was prepared of everyone who had spread socialist propaganda during the elections, including 135 miners.

-On 4 June 1881 they were all dismissed, and the workers went on strike.
+On 4 June 1881, they were all dismissed, and the workers went on strike.

 Another 300 were added to the list of "agitators" during the strike, and had to pass interviews to get their jobs back after the strike.

 60 failed these interviews, and 67 were told they needed certificates of good conduct from their new employers before they could work again at the mines.

 Miners who had been elected to the local council could not find work and had to leave the district.

-In 1888 Henri Fayol became director-general of the company, holding office until 1918.
+In 1888, Henri Fayol became director-general of the company, holding office until 1918.

-In 1890 another strike broke out in Commentry due to the dismissal of 300 miners chosen from the most active socialists.
+In 1890, another strike broke out in Commentry due to the dismissal of 300 miners chosen from the most active socialists.

 Thivrier, now a deputy, spoke out against the interventions and provocations of the army and gendarmerie in support of the mining company.

-In 1891 the company acquired the Brassac (Puy-de-Dôme) iron ore mines and in 1892 absorbed the Société des forges et fonderies de l'Aveyron.
+In 1891, the company acquired the Brassac (Puy-de-Dôme) iron ore mines and in 1892, it absorbed the Société des forges et fonderies de l'Aveyron.

 The Aveyron works, founded in 1826 and reorganized in 1868, was one of the first large integrated metallurgical factories in the country.

-In 1900 Fayol became a member of the Central Committee of Coalowners of France, member of the board of the Comité des forges and administrator of the Société de Commentry Fourchambault et Decazeville.
+In 1900, Fayol became a member of the Central Committee of Coalowners of France, member of the board of the Comité des forges and administrator of the Société de Commentry Fourchambault et Decazeville.